 Jericho had carried this ideology even after he was taken in by Ophiuchus, by Alice.
 His perspective had only changed when he had put a bird with a broken wing out of its suffering and was discovered by Alice enacting the mercy kill.

 It was difficult to break out of that thinking.
-If he did not think of it as a cycle, how could he rectify what he had done for so many years of his life?
+If he did not think of it as a cycle, how could he come to terns what he had done for so many years of his life?
 So instead, he stopped thinking of that aspect altogether.
 Alice had not been happy with his choice, but it had been the best he could do.

 Twin Cities, Gemini